skyzh/mini-lsm/mini-lsm-book/src/week1-05-read-path.md

 You have already implemented a merge iterator that merges iterators of the same type (i.e., memtable iterators).
 Now that we have implemented the SST formats, we have both on-disk SST structures and in-memory memtables.
 When we scan from the storage engine, we will need to merge data from both memtable iterators and SST iterators into a single one.
 In this case, we need a `TwoMergeIterator<X, Y>` that merges two different types of iterators.

-You can implement `TwoMergeIterator` in `two_merge_iter.rs`.
+You can implement `TwoMergeIterator` in `two_merge_iterator.rs`.
 As we only have two iterators here, we do not need to maintain a binary heap.
 Instead, we can simply use a flag to indicate which iterator to read.
 Similar to `MergeIterator`, if the same key is found in both of the iterator, the first iterator takes the precedence.

 ## Task 2: Read Path - Scan